 Once I finished my military service, I went on a long trip and have been on it ever since.
 James was no longer needed and was never seen again.

 James was an extension of my actual self.
-But there I (the real me), was not really necessary in that process.
-He could have been created by a group of people or even by an algorithm that puts together photos and text-based on what is likely to appeal to a specific group of people.
+But I (the real me) was not really necessary in that process.
+James could have been created by a group of people or even by an algorithm that puts together photos and text based on what is likely to appeal to a specific group of people.

 That's where we're headed.
 Imma is a Japanese model that works with brands such as IKEA and Salvatore Ferragamo.
 You can see her photo at the top of this email.
 Imma has hundreds of thousands of followers on Instagram and TikTok and even collaborated with several other models and entertainers.
 It looks like she has everything going for her.
 The only problem is that she doesn't really exist.

 Imma was created by Tokyo-based Aww Inc., a "virtual human agency."
 Aww works with Nike, Dior, KFC, Porsche, and Adidas to create online personas that appeal to different consumers.
 Some of these personas — Imma and her colleagues — have appeared in Vogue and Harpers Bazaar.

 As more of our work is performed online (even while at the office), it is increasingly possible for virtual humans to join the workforce.
 AI is increasingly good at generating human faces and human ideas, and human speech.
 A team of talented people can create the ideal lawyer, investment advisor, customer support agent — making him/her/it more attractive to customers.
 That same team can actually generate multiple personas and fit each one to a specific group of customers that is most likely to appreciate it.